jasperchow5915/gastby-test/README.md

 Using Gatsby is because it is fully extensible.
 Complimenting headless CMS like Headless WordPress and Grav, it can be used with any static site generator to construct a faster and flexible web app.

-## Thoughts

-I enjoyed developing the solution to this coding challenge.
-I am also eager to hear feedback and hope to have the opportunity to meet you and your team in the future.

 ## 🚀 Quick start

 1.  **Install.**